blitzwolfz/MemeRoyale/README.md

  - Prefix is for the bot prefix, and status is for the bot status.
  - Challonge is your challonge API key.
 Now you don't need this, but it some features of the bot will break without it.

-Now once you have all these files set up, it's a good idea to recompile the TS code but you don't have to as I provide a compiled folder of the code.
+Now once you have all these files set up, it's time compile the TS code.
 Now all you have to do to run the bot is open a terminal in the folder.
 For Windows users, right-click and it should say open command prompt.

+Now you can use the NPM scripts or compile the TS code your own way.
+I'd recommend using the NPM scripts, but you are free to choose.

 First command you need to run is `$ npm i`.
 What this command will do is install all the libraries needed to run this bot.
 Now this step may take some time, so be patient.

-Once the previous command is done, in the terminal type in this command `
-$ node dist/index.js
-`
+Using this command: `$ npm test`, this will build/compile the TS code and run the bot if everything has been correctly placed.
+If you want to change the code, and have this compiled on save, run `$ npm cibuild`.

 And you are done!
 The bot should be working perfectly, and will run as so long as you don't do Crtl+C in the terminal or close the terminal.

 ## Cloud
 To host the bot on a server, you can use services such as Heroku.
 As there many forms of these services, find the best one for you and use their installation guide.
 The steps that are is the dB steps, which you will need regardless of how you host the bot.
+The compiled Typescript files are not included as there is an NPM script called postinstall.
+Using postinstall, the server you are hosting on should be able to compile your Typescript code.